pdf-association/pdf-issues/docs/32000-2-2020/clause07.md

         <li>the parent page dictionary on which the Type 3 font is used;</li>
         <li>resource inheritance from ancestor nodes of the parent page dictionary (see 7.7.3.4 "Inheritance of page attributes").</li>
       </ol>
-      <p class="hanging-indent">NOTE 2: Named resources referenced by a resource, such as an XObject referenced from a glyph description content stream, would be included in the <b>Resources</b> dictionary of that resource rather than in the designated resource dictionary of the glyph description content stream.</p>
+      <p class="hangingindent">NOTE 2: Named resources referenced by a resource, such as an XObject referenced from a glyph description content stream, would be included in the <b>Resources</b> dictionary of that resource rather than in the designated resource dictionary of the glyph description content stream.</p>
     </ins>
   </li>
   <li>